Elder Care Thought Leader: Cynthia Perthuis

 Before you have the conversation do some brainstorming and do a little research.
 When you are brainstorming, no idea is a bad idea.
 It is just a brainstorm.
 Consider what you think would be most important to your loved ones and what objections they may have.
 Do they have a pet they would want to take?
 Are they still driving?
 Would they want a community that is active with lots of people, or would they want something smaller?
 The goal is to consider their perspective and what they would want.

 Another way to gather information is to visit a couple of assisted living communities in your area.
 Notice what you find personally appealing.
 Do you think your loved one will too?
 What vibe did you get?
 Did you notice that people were happy and engaged?
 How did the staff behave and communicate with the residents.

 We encourage you to read the next two articles in this series “Having The Talk” before you begin the process or have a conversation with your loved one.
 If you need help examining your loved one’s situation, there are resources that can help.
 You’ll find additional support and resources here.

 About the Author:

 Cynthia Perthuis left her cushy life in Corporate America in 2018 to use her personal experience with her parents and her entrepreneurial background to help the 10,000 people a day turning 65 in the US.
 The stress of helping aging loved ones and working full-time and caring for her own family while living over 1500 miles apart was overwhelming at times.
 She often wished there was a non-conflicted industry professional to help when facing these life-changing decisions.
 She has created her team at Senior Care Authority (www.scanyfl.com) for that purpose.
 Her team supports over 300 families a year as they navigate these decisions.
-For a free consultation, contact Senior Care Authority at 239-330-2133.
+Please call us at (239) 330-2133 or (212) 913-9963 for a free consultation.